-Daycare for your children may be a fact of life if both you and your partner work.
+You may need daycare for your child if both you and your partner work.

-It's important to find day care that fits your child's and your family's needs.
-You can either hire a sitter to come to your home.
-Or you can enroll your child in a day-care center.
+It's important to find daycare that fits your child's and your family's needs.
+You can hire a sitter to come to your home.
+Or you can enroll your child in a daycare center.
 These centers can be in a commercial space or in another person's home.

-Before you make a decision on a daycare center (or another daycare situation), here are a few things to consider:
+Before you make a decision on a daycare center (or another daycare situation), here are a few things to think about:

-Research to see if the center has had any violations within the last 5 years.
+Research to see if the center has had any violations in the last 5 years.

-Be sure discipline doesn't involve isolation, humiliation, or intimidation.
-Make sure the center's discipline policies agree with yours.
+Check that discipline doesn't involve isolation, humiliation, or intimidation.
+Check that the center's discipline policies agree with yours.

-Be certain the center has a specific diaper-changing area, with a sink, separated from the rest of the facility.
-Watch to see that staff members wash their hands at the right times like after diaper changes and before snacks or meals.
+Look for a specific diaper-changing area, with a sink, separated from the rest of the facility.
+Watch to see that staff members wash their hands at the right times.
+This includes after diaper changes and before snacks or meals.

-Make sure the center's food and drink meet your child's dietary needs.
+Check that the center's food and drink meet your child's dietary needs.
 Snacks and naps should be on a schedule.
-If your child has any food allergies, make sure the staff members know how to keep your child's snacks separate and free from contamination with foods that could make your child sick.
+If your child has any food allergies, talk with the staff members.
+They should know how to keep your child's snacks separate.
+This will keep the snacks free from contamination with foods that could make your child sick.

-Ask about policies for special cases like when your child is sick or when you're stuck at work late.
+Ask about policies for special cases.
+These include when your child is sick or when you're stuck at work late.

 Ask if they have current parent references you can contact.

-If you have an infant, make sure the center follows guidelines to reduce the risk for sudden infant death syndrome (SIDS) and sleep-related deaths.
+If you have an infant, make sure the center follows guidelines to reduce the risk for SIDS (sudden infant death syndrome) and sleep-related deaths.

 These guidelines include: